Biden plans to send COVID shots to Mexico, Canada

 Canadian regulators have approved the Pfizer, Moderna, AstraZeneca and Johnson & Johnson vaccines, but acquiring them has proven difficult.

-Canada ranks about 20th in the number of doses administered, with about 8% of the adult population getting at least one shot.
-That compares with about 38% in the U.K. and 22% in the U.S.
+Canada ranks about 20th in the number of doses administered, with more than 8% of the adult population getting at least one shot.
+That compares with nearly 45% in the U.K. and nearly 30% in the U.S. Mexico ranks about 10th in the number of doses administered, with 3.3% of the total population getting at least one shot.

-Mexico has fully vaccinated more than 600,000 people and more than 4 million have received a single dose.
-Mexico’s total population is 126 million.

 AstraZeneca is among the vaccines that have received emergency approval in Mexico, and Mexico already has 870,000 doses of that vaccine.
 It also has Pfizer, SinoVac and Sputnik V for a total of more than 8 million doses.
 One million doses of SinoVac arrived from Hong Kong on Thursday.